 When you have a moment check out your state’s statues regarding stalking: http://www.esia.net/State_Stalking_Laws.htm

-This article is a small excerpt from Serious Surveillance: Obtaining Evidence that Stands up in Courts, an online continuing education course for private investigators.
+This article is excerpted from Serious Surveillance: Obtaining Evidence that Stands up in Courts, an online continuing education course for private investigators.